oayres/react-ssr/README.md

 ## Overview

 Cohere, sometimes referred to as _react-cohere_, is an all-in-one solution to achieve server-side and static rendering of React applications in just a few lines of code.
-It uses its own basic set of principles that your application must follow to achieve this in the simplest possible way.
-Cohere aims to help make your routes _coherent_.
-By this, we mean each route will 'form a unified whole', meaning it will follow React Router v4's static routing to make any single route clear and singular to follow.
-Implementing these principles is what makes your app rapid to render.
-Everywhere.
+Using its own basic set of principles, Cohere aims to help make your routes _coherent_, meaning each route is a defined entity.
+Implementing these principles is what makes your app rapid to render, everywhere.

 ## Installation